hviidhenrik/my-sample-data-science-structure/README.md

     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── tests              <- Units tests and test fixtures - I recommend using pytest ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pipreqs .`
     │